Felipe-Perez-Ferraro/vet-clinic/README.md

 ### Usage

-To run the project, execute the following command:
+To run the project:
+- Open PGAdmin and create a new server with your account
+- Then copy and paste the data from schema.sql and data.sql

 ### Run tests